fabrix-app/docs/en/ref/index.md

 ## 9.2.
 [Spool](spool.md)

-This interface is implemented by all Spools, and is relied upon by the fabrix Application to harmoniously load and manage them.
+This interface is implemented by all Spools, and is relied upon by the Fabrix Application to harmoniously load and manage them.

 ## 9.3.
 [Controller](controller.md)

-fabrix Controllers contain request handler methods.
+Fabrix Controllers contain request handler methods.
 Controller methods receive requests from the client, and send responses to them.

 ## 9.4.
 [Policy](policy.md)